AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

       - 3.57816e-5
       - 7.63271e-5

-The characteristics of the flows are reported in the following table:
+The characteristics of the flows are reported in :numref:`EBCFlowChar`:

 .. list-table:: DNS Channel flow characteristics
+    :name: EBCFlowChar
+    :align: center
     :widths: 25 25 25 25 35
     :header-rows: 1